versioneye/ops_contrib/letsencrypt.md

 # LetsEncrypt Certs

 To generate or renewe the SSL certificats via [letsencrypt](https://letsencrypt.org) the domain must be accessible from the internet.
 The webserver for the domain must be able to serve static assets.
 The letsencrypt tool will generate a random file in the root directory of the domain.
 The generated random file must be accessible from the Internet to verify the owner ship of the domain.
-For Nginx the configuration of the domain can look like this:
+For Nginx the configuration of the domain in `/etc/nginx/conf.d/default.conf` can look like this:

 ```
 server {